launchdarkly/java-server-sdk/README.md

 Learn more
 ----------

 Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
-You can also head straight to the [complete reference guide for your SDK](http://docs.launchdarkly.com/v1.0/docs/java-sdk-reference).
+You can also head straight to the [complete reference guide for your SDK](http://docs.launchdarkly.com/v1.0/docs/java-sdk-reference) or our [Javadocs](http://launchdarkly.github.io/java-client/).